-- Instantiation imprints the object with its connection parameters (but does not actually initiate the network connection). - Methods like run, get etc automatically trigger a call to open if the connection is not active; users may of course call open manually if desired. - Connections do not always need to be explicitly closed; much of the time, Paramiko's garbage collection hooks or Python's own shutdown sequence will take care of things.
-However, should you encounter edge cases (for example, sessions hanging on exit) it's helpful to explicitly close connections when you're done with them.
+- Instantiation imprints the object with its connection parameters (but does not actually initiate the network connection). - An alternate constructor exists for users upgrading piecemeal from Fabric 1: from_v1 - Methods like run, get etc automatically trigger a call to open if the connection is not active; users may of course call open manually if desired. - It's best to explicitly close your connections when done using them.
 This can be accomplished by manually calling close, or by using the object as a contextmanager: